What are User Events and how do I use them?

 How do I trigger an event on my website?

-Once an event is created and enabled in your dashboard, you can trigger it directly within your WordPress site, through a standard website integration using our JavaScript Library, or by using the Bread & Butter Client API.
+Once an event is created and enabled in your dashboard, you can trigger it directly within your WordPress site, through a standard website integration using our JavaScript Library, or by using the Bread and Butter Client API.

-WordPress Integration If your website is built on WordPress, implementing these triggers is incredibly straightforward and does not require a developer.
-You can easily add tracking to your pages and posts by using our dedicated shortcodes.
-Simply paste the shortcode containing your unique event code into your content area.
 Alternatively, if you are building your pages using the WordPress block editor, you can use our custom tracking blocks.
 This visual approach allows you to seamlessly drop an event trigger onto any page element so you can track specific visitor actions by simply configuring the block settings right from your WordPress admin panel.

 Can I disable or delete events?